 Our ancestors are the link in the chain of people that sacrificed to provide us the opportunity to live.
 In some cases, we can trace our lineage back generations.
 Other people don’t know anything about their ancestral links.
 Yet, they are a soul connection back to the roots of our existence.

 Our ancestors may be out of sight but not out of mind.
 Many cultures routinely celebrate and give honor to the line of their descendants.
 Even if we don’t know our lineage, we can benefit from honoring the line of our descendants.
 When we give gratitude, it always pays dividends.
 Don’t discount the power of creating a place of reverence.
 It doesn’t need to be elaborate, and just a picture is all you need to remind you of the sacrifices and trails others insured to give you life.

 The ancestral connection should give you peace and remind you of a loving relationship.
-However, if it brings up negative emotions, it deserves to be investigated further to handle any trauma.
+However, if you experience negative emotions, it deserves to be investigated further.

 The term sacred ground can be a reference to our most closely held beliefs.
 In this case, we are referring to a physical location on Earth that has special significance.
 Still, it can be part of other connections like our ancestral home.

 It is often a place unspoiled by man’s hand, a place in nature that resonates deeply.
 Your memory of the site should bring you a sense of happiness, even if the land no longer resembles your memory.

 Past Life Relationship

 We mentioned this one upfront but want to dig a little deeper into this concept.
 Past life experiences can be an immediate eureka event.
 Or, you can also use hypnosis for past life regression.
 Unfortunately, when using hypnosis, the subconscious is open to suggestions and our imagination.
 The combination of these two elements can end up manufacturing things.